26. Of all the monuments built during the time of Stonehenge, Woodhenge, which is less than two miles away, proves what Stonehenge was meant to be.

 The geometry of the four outer rings is centred on the 40-degree axis of symmetry and same datum.
 The axis of symmetry is shown in blue.
 The 50-degree solstice corridor is marked in red lines.

-These four egg-shaped rings will point to where the northernmost moon hides beneath the base of Sidbury Hill the survey returns to normal.
+These four egg-shaped rings will point to where the northernmost moon hides beneath the base of Sidbury Hill when the survey becomes normal.

 36. The Stone Age 10-degree rule as applied to Woodhenge.
 Image respects the north.